 If possible, try to eat food that was grown close to you and eat with the seasons.
 Eating seasonally is incredibly beneficial to your health because seasonal foods provide the best nutrients we need at that specific time of the year.
 For example, spring vegetables have many compounds that help us combat seasonal allergies, while fall and winter vegetables have nutrients that support our immunity for cold and flu season.

 4. Ditch The Sugars

-White, refined sugars can lead to a whole host of health issues including obesity, diabetes, tooth decay, hormone imbalance, while artificial sweeteners also have similar effects.
+White, refined sugars can lead to a whole host of health issues including obesity complications, diabetes, tooth decay, hormone imbalance, while artificial sweeteners also have similar effects.
 During any cleanse, it’s useful to ditch the sugars from your diet.
 If you’re new to healthy eating, swapping the white sugar for natural sweeteners can be helpful – or try going on a 7-day No-Sugar Challenge which can be invigorating.
-I eliminated all sweeteners entirely last year and have never felt better!
+I eliminated all sweeteners entirely and have never felt better!

 5. Cook Food from Scratch

 Try not to worry as much about the popular diet regimes and instead focus on cooking from scratch in your own kitchen using whole, unprocessed ingredients.
 With any dietary strategy, there are a ton of processed store-bought foods that go along with it, and often those foods aren’t beneficial to our health.
 Cooking yourself also allows you to control the amount and type of sugar, salt, and oils you add to your food.